dracarys69/deezer-py/README.md

 # deezer-py
 A wrapper for all Deezer's APIs

+## Installing and using the library
+You can install this library with `pip install deezer-py`

 # License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by